 - Must be a full-time student

-- Application for must be made before or within academic year or will be forfeited
+- Application for the grant must be made before or within academic year or will be forfeited

 - Must have a “C” average from High School on initial application and a “C” average every subsequent semester for continued qualification.